starkayc/stuff/qmk_firmware/keyboards/arrayperipherals/1x4p1/precompiled/readme.md

 # Personal Hex Files for [1x4] + 1 Macropad

-* Default: Default Layout with 2 Layers
+* Default: Default Layout with 2 Layers.
 * Default w/ Via: Default Layout with 2 Layers and via enabled.
 * Osu: This is used for OSU and the rotary is set to scrolling as it's useful for scrolling through songs.
 * Osu w/ Inverted Scrolling: This is used for OSU and the rotary is set to inverted scrolling as it's useful for scrolling through songs.